Ancient (band)

 Ancient is a Norwegian black metal band from Bergen, formed in 1992.
 The band released six full-length albums released by Metal Blade Records to date and a variety of mini-albums, EPs and special releases.
 Ancient used to have the classic raw black metal sound, similar to Darkthrone's works.
-Beginning with The Cainian Chronicle, they moved towards a more Nordic/atmospheric black metal sound, akin to Emperor and a cleaner production.
+Beginning with The Cainian Chronicle, they moved towards a more Nordic/atmospheric black metal sound, akin to Emperor, and a cleaner production.
 After a period of turmoil concerning their line-up, they went on to add gothic-style instruments such as violins, a female vocalist, and synthesizers to their music.

-To this day Ancient can be considered one of the original Norwegian black metal bands that were part of the now famous scene of the early nineties.
-They were one of the first Norwegian black metal bands to sign for a semi-major label (Metal Blade Records).
-There is no evidence of any involvement of Ancient with the infamous occurrences of the Norwegian black metal scene, although they were part of the same scene.
-Ancient can be considered a historical black metal act by all standards, whose path took a different course upon their relocation around the world and subsequent exit from the local Norwegian scene.